prog4biol/pfb2019/README.md

 #### Monitor a Rapidly Growing File for a Pattern

-Pipe the output of **tail -f** (which monitors a growing file and prints out the new lines) to **grep**.
-For example, this will monitor the _/var/log/syslog_ file for the appearance of e-mails addressed to _mzhang_:
+Pipe the output of `tail -f` (which monitors a growing file and prints out the new lines) to `grep`.
+For example, this will monitor the `/var/log/syslog`file for the appearance of e-mails addressed to 'mzhang':

 ```
 (~) 70% tail -f /var/log/syslog | grep mzhang
 ```

 ### Advanced Unix

 Here are a few more advanced Unix commands that are very useful and when you have time you should investigate further.
+We list the page numbers in the Internet Version (v3) of 'The Linux Command Line' by William Shotts.

- - awk
+ - `awk`
- - sed
+ - `sed` (p.295)
- - perl
+ - `perl` one-liners
- - for
+ - `for` loops (p.
+453)

 ---